anthonywebb/arduino_light_game/README.md

 Usage
 -----

-    The lights will flash from left to right very slowly.
-When the light reaches the middle (pin11) press the button.
+    The lights will flash from left to right very slowly. (ala the knight rider car)  When the light reaches the middle (pin11) press the button.
     If you stop in the middle the light will flash and the speed of the light will increase.
 See how many times in a row you can catch the middle LED.
 If you miss the light will flash and the speed will be reset.